wabscale/where_we_roppin_boys/README.md

 grove = '\x6e\x89\xe3\x89'
 ```

-It will also be nice to have a map of the byte sequence to the address of the corresponding function:
+It will also be nice to have a map of the byte sequences to the address of the corresponding function:

 ```python
 e = ELF('./rop')